 Traditionally Falafel balls are deep fried but you can also make them in air fryer, appe pan or bake them for a healthier version.
 The ingredients & process of making falafel will be same in each method, the only change will be in last step i.e. the cooking method.

-In case you are planning a ‘Mezze’ or middle eastern snack platter, do check out Lavash Crackers recipe too as they are very simple to make & make an excellent addition.
+In case you are planning a ‘Mezze’ or middle eastern snack platter, do check out Lavash Crackers recipe too as it will be an excellent addition and is so easy to make

 Some of the kep tips or learnings which I am sharing by my experience: